Spanish Military Union: Formation

 This clandestine group was founded in late 1933 by Colonel Emilio Rodríguez Tarduchy and soon linked up with the conspiracies of Juan Antonio Ansaldo.
 Tarduchy, who had been a partisan for the Miguel Primo de Rivera regime, was seen as too sectarian and soon replaced by Captain Bartolomé Barba Hernández.
 The executive council, apart from Barba Hernández, consisted of 6 other members: Emilio Rodríguez Tarduchy, Ricardo Rada Peral, Valentín Galarza Morante, Luis Arredondo Acuña, Rafael Sánchez Sacristán and Gumersindo de la Gándara Morella.
 The group soon established cells within many garrisons, although its influence was somewhat limited as it only really attracted younger, lower-ranked officers.

 Conspiracies

 It was late summer 1935 before Francisco Franco made direct contact with the group through his ally and UME member Valentín Galarza Morante.
-Franco would later claim that the main reason for the contact was so as he could ensure that the officers did not launch a premature coup themselves.
+Franco would later state that the main reason for the contact was so he could ensure that the officers did not launch a premature coup themselves.
 In January 1936 the conspiring members of the UME held meetings along the conspiring group of the military led originally by Manuel Goded, of which Joaquín Fanjul and Ángel Rodríguez del Barrio were also representatives.
 However the conspiring plot around Emilio Mola took over both two initiatives, and by early 1936 the UME had placed itself at the disposal of the later and was a full participant in the nationalist coup plans.
 Its membership was now estimated at almost half of all serving officers and included many who held dual membership with the Falange.